mgoellnitz/trackdown/index.md

 * `issue` to create new issues

-## Gogs Offline Mirror
+## Gitea Offline Mirror

-For disconnected situations which TrackDown is supposed to support, it is possible to connect a workspace to its [Gogs][gogs] issue tracker and mirror tickets for offline use.
+For disconnected situations which TrackDown is supposed to support, it is possible to connect a workspace to its [Gitea][gitea] issue tracker and mirror tickets for offline use.

-This is supposed to work with [Pikacode](pikacode) as the available instance in the cloud and the community managed fork [Gitea][gitea].
+Setup parameters default to values from the [Git][git] repository your current local directory points to.

 The mirror - of course - is not intended for changeing the issues in the issue collection file.
-State changes will most likely be triggered on the [Gogs][gogs] instance in use  by your commit messages or manually, after which a call of the mirroring script can be helpfull.
+State changes will most likely be triggered on the [Gitea][gitea] instance in use by your commit messages or manually, after which a call of the mirroring script can be helpfull.

-Instead of `trackdown.sh use` issue `trackdown.sh gogs` to setup the mirror connection.
+Instead of `trackdown.sh use` issue `trackdown.sh gitea` to setup the mirror connection.

 ```
-trackdown.sh gogs <apitoken> <projectname> [https://<gogs.host>]
+trackdown.sh gitea <apitoken> <projectname> [https://<gitea.host>]
 ```

-If you ommit the url prefix, `https://v2.pikacode.com` is used.
+If you ommit the url prefix and no values can be derived from your current working directory, `https://codeberg.org` is used.

-Afterwards anytime you can connect to the [gogs][gogs] system, collect the current mirror state to you local issue collection file and the roadmap.
+Afterwards anytime you can connect to the [Gitea][gitea] system, collect the current mirror state to you local issue collection file and the roadmap.

 ```